7 Best Screen Recorders for Linux – Easily Record Your Linux Desktop

 Conclusion

-Hopefully you found your choice of screen recorder in this list.
+Hopefully, you found your choice of screen recorder in this list.
 All the applications in this list are also open source (except ScreenRec) which means if you are a developer, you can get the code and tweak it to add anything you like.
-So good luck for your streaming career and have fun !
+So good luck with your streaming career and have fun !